mgcaret/rom4x/README.md

   4. RAM disk recovery:
     1. Battery-backed RAM present with bootable ProDOS RAM disk:  Power off the machine and leave it for 1 hr.
 Power on.
       - Expected:  The system boots from RAM disk.
-    2. Battery-backed RAM present with bootable ProDOS RAM disk:  Erase main RAM from 0400 up (e.g. in monitor: `400:A0` then `401<400.BFFEM`) and press ctrl-oa-reset.
+    2. Non-battery-backed RAM present with bootable ProDOS RAM disk:  Erase main RAM from 0400 up (e.g. in monitor: `400:A0` then `401<400.BFFEM`) and press ctrl-oa-reset.
       - Expected:  The system boots from RAM disk.

 #### Menu Item Functional Tests